Even at a reduced street price of some $700, Netgear’s Orbi AX6000 (RBK852) Wi-Fi 6 Mesh System is still crazy expensive.

 Alternatively, you can also use the Netgear Orbi mobile app for the setup process.
 With this app, used in all Orbi systems, you have the option of creating an account and sign in with Netgear.
 In this case, you can use the app to manage the system when you’re away from home.

 The app allows for an overview look of your home network with network maps of the connected clients.
-There are also a couple of handy tools, including a speedtest.net-based internet speed test and a WiFi Analytics that shows the signal strength in real-time.
+There are also many handy tools, including a speedtest.net-based internet speed test, and WiFi Analytics that shows the signal strength in real-time.

 Fast WAN with Link Aggregation but no multi-gig LAN port